 Perform a search for a shipment: For more information about how to search for a specific shipment or a group of shipments, see Searching for a Shipment.

 View details of a shipment: For more information about how to view the details of a shipment, see Viewing Shipment Details.

-On the shipment search page, you can perform the following task as a Collection Site user:

-Create a new shipment of biospecimens: For more information about how to create a new shipment, see Creating a Biospecimen Shipment.

 On the shipment search page, you can perform the following task as a Biobank user: